Removing and Replaceing Amalgam Fillings

 Amalgam (“silver”) fillings were in common use for many years, but they are no longer necessary.

-Dr. Gerald Regni, Jr. has even suffered from the harmful effects of mercury fillings.
+Dr. Gerald Regni, Jr. has suffered from the harmful effects of mercury fillings.
 Because of his own experience, he has been very active in educating others on the harmful effects that these fillings can cause.